-Historically, Americans represented the majority of web publishers and users.
-This is rapidly changing as more Europeans, Asians and others get online.
+Americans have historically constituted the majority of web publishers and users.
+This is rapidly changing, however, as more Europeans, Asians and others get online.

 An alternative to creating foreign language pages is to use web-based software that translate pages from one language to another in realtime.